Julia Trotzki

 Use a Shaker:

-Also important for non-alcoholic variations.
+Also important for non-alcoholic versions.

 4. Ice Quality: Small Difference, Big Impact

-Only Use for Shaking: Margarita is served without ice in the glass – ice belongs only in the shaker.
+Use Only for Shaking: Margarita is served without ice in the glass – ice only belongs in the shaker.

 5. Enhance the Glass Rim: Salt or Chili Pepper?